Jayavishal9894/3-VI-CHARACTERISTICS-OF-GUNN-OSCILLATOR/README.md

 •	Observation should be taken properly.

 **Result:**

-The I–V characteristics of the Gunn diode were successfully plotted, showing a clear negative resistance region.
-The depth of modulation of the PIN diode was calculated from the difference in attenuation readings, confirming proper amplitude modulation of the microwave signal.
+The I–V characteristics showed a distinct negative resistance region, confirming Gunn effect operation, and the measured frequency and power output increased with appropriate biasing, validating the diode’s microwave generation behavior.